 If an individual is resident and domiciled in the United Kingdom, they will be taxed on their worldwide income and capital gains.

-If an individual is not UK resident, they will usually be taxed on their UK-source income, but will not generally be taxed on capital gains, other than in respect of UK property/'property-rich' companies or carried interest, even if the asset is located in the United Kingdom.
-Gains in respect of UK residential property owned by non-residents have been subject to UK CGT at 28% for a number of years, and the tax charge has been extended to all UK property disposed of by non-UK residents and also shares in 'property-rich' non-UK companies from April 2019.
+If an individual is not a UK tax resident, they will usually be taxed on their UK-source income but will not generally be taxed on capital gains, other than in respect of UK property/'property-rich' companies or carried interest, even if the asset is located in the United Kingdom.
+Gains in respect of UK residential property owned by non-UK residents have been subject to UK capital gains tax (CGT) at 28% for a number of years, and the charge to UK capital gains tax was extended to all UK property disposed of by non-UK residents and also shares in 'property-rich' non-UK companies from April 2019.

 In addition, where the asset is used for business purposes in the United Kingdom through a UK branch or agency, any gains are also subject to UK CGT.
-There are also special rules for income and capital gains tax where a person has become non-UK resident but returns to the United Kingdom within, broadly, five years.
+There are also special rules for income and capital gains tax where a person has become non-UK resident but returns to the United Kingdom within, broadly, five years, which are referred to as the temporary non-residence rules.

-If an individual is resident but not domiciled (and not deemed domiciled) in the United Kingdom, they can elect for the remittance basis of taxation, in which case their non-UK investment income and capital gains are only taxed if they are remitted to the United Kingdom.
-This is an area of the UK tax regime that has been considerably modified over the last few years and is covered in more detail below.
+If an individual is resident but not domiciled (and not deemed domiciled) in the United Kingdom, they can elect to use the remittance basis of taxation.
+This means their non-UK income and capital gains are only taxed if they are remitted to or used in the United Kingdom.
+More detail on this is included below.

 Personal income tax rates

 Income tax is charged at graduated rates, with higher rates of income tax applying to higher bands of income.
 Tax is charged on total income (from all earned and investment sources) less certain deductions and allowances.
-The main allowance is the personal allowance, which is GBP 12,500 in 2019/20 and 2020/21.
-Most individuals can claim a personal allowance, unless they are claiming the remittance basis (see below) or their income is over GBP 100,000.
+The main allowance is the personal allowance, which is GBP 12,570 in 2023/24.
+Most individuals can claim a personal allowance, unless they are claiming the remittance basis (see below) or their income is over GBP 125,140.
 The net amount after allowances is usually referred to as an individual's taxable income.
 The graduated rates of income tax vary slightly depending on whether the income is from earnings or investments.

 Income tax bands and rates are as follows: